Get a Free Phone With EBT: What You Need to Know

 Today, Lifeline is the main federal program still active for lowering the cost of qualifying phone or internet service for eligible low-income households.

-Best expectations to have before you apply
+Best expectations before you apply

+That mindset helps you make smarter choices and protects you from exaggerated marketing.
 A reliable plan with stable talk, text, and data can matter more than chasing a flashy device headline.

 Common questions people are really asking